willem ruys sulzer powered ships

 Placed into Mediterranean cruise service the 'Achille Lauro' suffered a series of incidents.
 It was in collision with a cargo ship, the Youssef, the damage inflicted caused the Youssef to sink.
 In 1981 whilst cruising near the Canary Islands another fire occurred killing two people, requiring more repairs.
 In 1982 the authorities in Tenerife seized the ship for non-payment of port fees.
 After several months the ship was able to return to Genoa, but did not immediately return to service.

 On October 7th 1985 whilst on a ten day cruise the ship was seized by five Palestinian terrorists whilst en-route from Alexandria to Port Said, Egypt.
-At this point very few passengers were on board, most were sightseeing in Egypt.
+At this point very few passengers were on board, 642 had left the ship at Alexandria, for sightseeing in Egypt before rejoining the ship at Port Said.
 The terrorist action included the murder of one elderly passenger, wheel chair bound Leon Klinghoffer, an American.
+Mr Klinghoeffer was thrown overboard and the body later recovered from the the Syrian coast and then taken to Rome for an autopsy.
+The flag draped coffin was flown home to the the USA onboard a Pan American Boeing 747.
+The US Ambassador to Rome along with embassy officials accompanied the coffin to the plane and stood in silence as it was put aboard the airctaft.
 The Egyptian & Italian governments negotiated the surrender of the terrorists and their release to Palestine Liberation Organisation representatives.
 On their flight to Tunis aboard an Egyptian passenger aircraft, American fighter planes intercepted the aircraft and forced it to land at Catania, Sicily.
 International law gave the Italian authorities the right to bring a murder trial against the recently acquired hostages.
 However the Italian authorities released the suspects without trial, leading to the collapse of the existing coalition government.

 In 1987 the Lauro Line became reflagged as the Star Lauro line.